cefn/lauf/README.md

 ## Getting started

 To get started understanding and using the approach, read the [introductory tutorial](./docs/tutorial/index.md).
 Worked examples with eventing and state are the [Snake Game](./apps/nextjs-snake/src/game.ts) or the [Mornington Crescent](./apps/nextjs-mornington/src/tutorial/event/plan.ts) tutorial game.
-The [clone of Redux's async example app](https://github.com/cefn/lauf/tree/main/apps/lauf-example-async) discusses how Lauf differs from Redux, Redux-Saga, Redux-Saga-Test-Plan.
+A [clone of Redux's async example app](https://github.com/cefn/lauf/tree/main/apps/lauf-example-async) clarifies how Lauf differs from Redux, Redux-Saga and Redux-Saga-Test-Plan.

 ## Primitives

 Lauf includes primitives to coordinate shared resources and state between concurrent `ActionSequences`.
 Currently a [Store](./modules/lauf-store) for state, a [Message Queue](./modules/lauf-queue) for events and a [Mutex or Lock](./modules/lauf-lock) to control resource-sharing.

 These are minimal Promise-based implementations, independent of [lauf-runner](./modules/lauf-runner) `ActionSequences`.
-Definitions that wrap these primitive features for `ActionSequences` are at [lauf-runner-primitives](./modules/lauf-runner-primitives).
+Definitions that wrap these primitive features for `ActionSequences` are distributed in the [lauf-runner-primitives](./modules/lauf-runner-primitives) module.